 We appreciate the hard work of the TWRP team and XDA Developer- avicohh.
 Without them, this Root method is not possible.
 Your mobile has a minimum of 2 GB of RAM.
 It is enough for normal usage.
 But, LG stopped Security patch updates.
 Also, It is based on Old OS, So we can’t expect Many optimizations.
 It has a Qualcomm MSM8974AC Snapdragon 801 processor.
 So, If we Install Custom ROM, We can expect some Improvements.

 Due to Poor RAM Management in Old device, you will feel laggy.
 If we optimize correctly with correct Custom OS after rooting, we can see some Improvements.
-So, after rooting, I can expect Lag-free experience?
+So, after root, I can expect a Lag-free experience?
 Probably.
 Also, if we hibernate and eliminate a lot of unwanted apps and optimize some apps, your device is hardware limited.
 But, within these limits, we can enhance the performance by 20-30% compared with your old usage.
 If you use Lite weight Custom ROMs, you can expect a 40-80% improvement in performance based on what custom OS you are choosing.

 How to Root LG G3 Marshmallow 6.0 (D855 (Europe), D850 (AT&T), D851 (T-Mobile), D852 (Canada), LS990 (Sprint), US990 (US-Cellular), VS985 (Verizon Wireless), Unlocked)